docwire/docwire/README.md

 **Mechanical sympathy for data processing.**

-DocWire SDK is a C++20 data processing toolkit designed for deterministic execution, allocator-aware memory management, and auditable data flow.
+DocWire SDK is a local-first C++20 data processing toolkit designed for deterministic execution, allocator-aware memory management, and auditable data flow.
 It parses, transforms, exports, and analyzes nearly 100 formats, including Office documents, PDF, email mailboxes, archives, OCR, web content, and AI workflows.
+Optional cloud AI integrations are available as explicit pipeline steps for cases where larger hosted models are required.

 Pipelines are composed with `operator|` and can be reused as configurations.
 Execution happens when the pipeline is invoked.
 The SDK is being extended with policy-based memory and error handling.